< Back to Oral History project: Tampa Devil Crabs

 After Ernest died in 1990, Rose’s twin brother approached her about buying a restaurant in the Tampa Whole Produce Market, where her father’s legacy is deeply respected.
 In 1991 the siblings opened Red’s Twins’ Café, in honor of their father.
 Rose served hearty plates of steak Milanese, spaghetti and meatballs, and devil crabs to producers and distributors from three in the morning until noon.

 Her devil crab recipe evolved with the help of her second husband, Harold Murphy.
 After business slowed at the restaurant, Rose and her brother sold it.
-She works for Coastal Produce at the market a few days a week.
-But it is her devil crab tradition continues on as the main stay of her business, as she makes them for markets and restaurants around Tampa like Plato Latino, A & P Produce, Café de Marco, and Wahoo’s.
+Her devil crab tradition continues on as the main stay of her business, as she makes them for markets and restaurants around Tampa like Plato Latino, A & P Produce, Café de Marco, and Wahoo’s.